willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My headset causes my PC to hang or show a black screen while starting up.

 On some PCs, leaving your headset plugged in before turning on or while rebooting your PC may interfere with its startup process.
-Your PC could select the headset displays as the "primary monitor" to show PC startup progress or it could be prevented from starting up properly and may 'hang' and/or produce a beeping error code.
+Your PC could select the headset displays as the "primary monitor" to show PC startup progress or it could be prevented from starting up properly and may "hang" and/or produce a beeping error code.
 The behavior depends largely on the PC make and model, and/or the make and model of the graphics card.
-To work around this:
+To fix this:
-* Connect your headset to a different port on your graphics card.
-In some cases, you may need to use an adapter to use the other ports.
+* Connect your headset to a different port on your graphics card (you may need to use an adapter to use the other ports).
-* Make sure your PC's BIOS / UEFI firmware is up-to-date (only update your PC's BIOS / UEFI firmware if you're comfortable doing so).
+* Make sure your PC's BIOS / UEFI firmware is up-to-date (but only update your PC's BIOS / UEFI firmware if you're comfortable doing so).

 ### My PC or headset displays flicker, flash or remain black when using a Surface PC.